collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Example: DjangoCon US Website Repo as a "Shared Repository"

 For example: This year I became a maintainer of the DjangoCon US website, so I was given write permission to the DjangoCon US website repo.
-Along with the other maintainers, I can make changes directly within the DjangoCon US website repo.
+Along with the other maintainers, I can make changes directly within the DjangoCon US website repo (usually using a feature branch).
 I no longer need a fork.
 This is called the "Shared Repository" Model.

 </td></tr>

 <tr><td width="30%">